rcw3bb/template-java-application/BUILD.md

 gradlew packImage
 ```

-> The package will be available in following directory:
+> The package will be available in the following directory:
 >
 > ```
 > <REPO_DIR>\build\pack